--Through Corporate Visions’ Power Positioning with Whiteboard Deliverables, Oracle Marketing Cloud developed a distinct point of view and go-to market message that helped define—even invent—a market segment
+-Through Corporate Visions’ Create Value Messages with Create Value Messages Whiteboards, Oracle Marketing Cloud developed a distinct point of view and go-to market message that helped define—even invent—a market segment

 -Implemented a point of view education and certification program that more than 1,000 marketers and salespeople have gone through in a two and a half year span—a mandatory part of Oracle’s onboarding process